Trigger points are found throughout the muscular system.

 Diana G. Travell and David G. Simons, the pioneers of trigger point therapy, defined a trigger point as "a hyperirritable spot in skeletal muscle that is associated with a hypersensitive palpable nodule in a taut band.
 This spot is painful on compression and can give rise to characteristic referred pain, referred tenderness, motor dysfunction, and autonomic phenomena" (Simons, Travell, and Simons 1999).

 In simpler terms, a trigger point is a small knot in a tight band of muscle that hurts when pressure is applied.
-Most of the time, the small pea-sized knot is palpable, sometimes it is not, but when you hit “the spot” the pain is undeniable.
+Most of the time, you can feel the small pea-sized knot with your fingers; sometimes it is not, but when you hit the spot, the pain is undeniable.
 Another characteristic of trigger points is the referred pain syndrome.

 What Is Referred Muscle Pain?

 Mosby's Medical Dictionary 6th edition defines referred pain as "pain felt at a site different from the injured or diseased organ or body part."

 An example of referred pain is left arm pain before and during a heart attack.
 The arm is not injured, but it hurts.
-You can treat the pain in the arm, but it will not prevent, stop, or treat the actual problem, which is the heart.
+You can treat the pain in the arm, but it will not prevent, stop, or treat the problem, which originates in the heart.

 This concept also applies to muscle pain.
 A trigger point in the gluteus minimus muscle can cause pain in the hip, where the muscle is located.
-But, the gluteus minimus also refers pain to the back of the thigh, the calf, and down the outside of the leg to the ankle.
+But, the gluteus minimus also refers pain to the back of the thigh, calf, and down the outside of the leg to the ankle.
 If you only treat the discomfort in the leg, it may bring temporary relief, but the pain and discomfort will soon return.
 The trigger point in the gluteus minimus must be found and deactivated to eliminate pain.